witnesstan/josmon/README.md

 - Cache results to file, retrieve later for compare.
 - Send email alerts.
 - Uses configuration file.

+## Branches
+- main - The basic serial sequence CLI tool.
+- threaded - Uses goroutines for threading on the same basic tool in main branch.

 ## Installation
 - Grab a copy of the source code.